Mespeon/Sibyl-S5/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

+## About
+Sibyl S5 is a "boilerplate" project for backend development.
+It includes basic API functionalities such as user management, role and permission management, and selections; as well as some administrative functions.

+It is in active development and new features may be added in the future.

 ## Generating a new public-private key pair

 The steps below assume that a Linux subsystem is installed in a Windows PC.